RoadlyInc/DSOPP/README.md

 <details>
 <summary>Without Docker [Not recommended]</summary>

+Note that this is not a recommended way to build this code.
+Even if you want to extend it and take part in a development process, many modern IDEs give you an opportunity to [develp inside a docker contatiner](https://code.visualstudio.com/docs/remote/containers).
+This section is more of an outline of the build process.
+If you encounter any problems please open an issue.

 Be sure that `python3` is installed on your machine.

 #### Using python virtual evironment [recommended]